inBrainSurveys/InBrainSurveys_SDK_Swift/README.md

 **Next,** add another row to your InBrain Dictionary in your ***Info.plist*** and title it **“server”**.
 Set its type to *Bool*, then if your app will be using S2S callbacks for inBrain rewards, set value to YES, otherwise set to NO.

-**Finally,** add one last row to your InBrain Dictionary in your ***Info.plist*** and title it **'prodEnv'**.
-Set its type to *Bool*, then if your app is launching in the inBrain production environment, set value to YES, otherwise set value to NO.

-(You may want to test in staging (‘NO’ status) but you MUST switch the status to YES before going live.)

 # Usage

 An InBrain object should be added as an instance variable of the presenting UIViewController, then instantiated using the singleton call.